Understand and create Periodic Change Custom Driver

 Step 2:

-Create a Periodic Custom Driver called as 5% Increase every quarter
+Create a Periodic Custom Driver called 5% Increase every quarter

-• Choose the Change amount.
-In this example we want to increase by 5%, so multiplied by a change of 1.05.
+- Choose the Change amount.
+In this example, we want to increase by 5%, so we multiply by a change of 1.05.

 Review Driver added.
 You can see that the amount of $1,000 is increasing by 5% every quarter as we built in the Custom Periodic Driver: